 Intel Evo platform: Verified, real-world laptop performance

 Some users determine the quality of a laptop based only on the specifications of the included processor, graphics, and other features.
 Does it have a highly rated Intel Core CPU?
 Are the graphics integrated or discrete?
 How fast is the Wi-Fi?
 But those who don't follow the latest trends in laptop components typically ask a different question: How will the laptop work for me?

 For this latter group, Intel uses a set of real-world performance benchmarks to both verify new Intel® Evo™ platform laptops and describe their most important user benefits.
 These Key Experience Indicators (KEIs), Intel says, help consumers identify the "best laptops for getting things done."1

 An Intel Evo platform laptop must deliver verified, real-world performance in each of the following KEI categories—all aimed at ensuring consistent, high-level operation in the areas Intel believes laptop users value most:

 - Fast charging: 4-hour charge in under 30 minutes4

-It's easy to see why Intel Evo-certified laptops have won wide acclaim.
-These Evo platform KEIs aim to measure system performance in "real-world" conditions, not the perfect laboratory environments that are often used – and which actual laptop users can never hope to achieve.
+It's easy to see why Intel Evo-verified laptops have won wide acclaim.
+The Evo platform KEIs aim to measure system performance in "real-world" conditions, not the perfect laboratory environments that are often used – and which actual laptop users can never hope to achieve.

 Intel Evo platform components

-To achieve these strict KEIs, the Intel® Evo™ platform relies on a detailed set of required hardware and related components.
+To achieve the real-world performance it promises, the Intel® Evo™ platform relies on a detailed set of required hardware and related components.
 A laptop can't earn the Evo badge unless it has at least these critical pieces: